Brown: Young adults are the largest bloc of newly registered voters

 "No one writes much about how young people could vote," he said.

-Demographically, Millenials and Gen Z (aka Zoomers) are part of the largest, most educated and most diverse generation in the nation.
+Demographically, Millennials and Gen Z (aka Zoomers) are part of the largest, most educated and most diverse generation in the nation.

 "We could be a powerhouse," Lafazan said, "if we make voting a lifelong passion, a lifelong activity."